rbunge-nsc/hello-world/CONTRIBUTING.md

 ## Testing

-You can test the latest version of The Game at this URL:
+You can test the latest version of Hello, World! at this URL:

 10-20-21: URL pending